feeloursoul/Website2Exe/README.md

-# Turn Any Webpage into Windows Desktop applications.
+# Turn any webpage into windows desktop applications.

 <br>
 <br>